Kumyks: Origin

 A modern interpretation was proposed that "from the Turkified Lezgins, Kumyks also emerged".

 However, professor of Caucasus studies L. Lavrov doubted the "Turkification" hypothesis of Kumyk origin:

 It's unlikely that Kumyks might be Turkified Dagestanians, as some claim.
 Rather, their ancestors are considered to be Kipchaks, Khazars and, probably, other Turks of the early Middle Ages.
 It would be preferable to also identify whether Kamaks, who used to be settled in the North Dagestan in the beginning of our era, are related to Kumyks.

 Another prominent Russian Orientalist, V. Minorsky, proposed his adjustment to the views mentioned, stating that:

 Today's Kumyk Turks, who populate North Eastern part of Dagestan, along the shore, possibly come from the basic Khazar stratum, strengthened and assimilated by the later re-settlers from the Kipchak steppes.

-The final stages of the Kumyk ethnogenesis stretched from the 12th-17th centuries.

-Some of the Turkic peoples who assimilated into the Kumyk nation were those of Tumens from the Tumen Khanate (Caucasian Tumen), which emerged in the 15th century as a fragment of the dissolved Golden Horde; those of Bothe Bogans, Sople and pre-Cuman Turks, who populated the Botheragan-Madjar region in the 7th century, which encompassed the vast North Caucasian plains.
+According to Soviet archives, it was believed the final stages of the Kumyk ethnogenesis stretched from the 12th-17th centuries.
+This is because some of the Turkic peoples who assimilated into the Kumyk nation were those of Tumens from the Tumen Khanate (Caucasian Tumen), which emerged in the 15th century as a fragment of the dissolved Golden Horde that was earlier defeated by the Timurid Empire of Timur; those of Bothe Bogans, Sople and pre-Cuman Turks, who populated the Botheragan-Madjar region in the 7th century, which encompassed the vast North Caucasian plains.